 Combined heat and power (CHP) system means an integrated system, located at or near a building or facility that is used to generate both heat and electricity for use in the building or facility.

 * * * * *

+Construction cost means all costs associated with design and construction of a building.
+It includes the cost of design, permitting, construction (materials and labor), and building commissioning.
+It does not include legal or administrative fees, or the cost of acquiring the land.

+* * * * *